n3wt0n/AzureWebAppSSLManager/README.md

     "SendGridKey": "SENDGRID_KEY",
     "EmailSender": "SENDER@YOURSERVICE.EXT
 ```
-The config settings for the Service Princil are the one from the output of the Service Principal creation above.
+The config settings for the Service Principal are the ones from the output of the Service Principal creation above.

 ## Application Properties Configuration File
 Currently AzureWebAppSSLManager retrieves the list of certificates to generate and install from a json file stored in a blob storage accout.